gvwilson/sensibleadventures/iffy/outline.md

   - Replace China with Pokhara (a city in Nepal) and tell the history of how it was taken over by the Chinese and then by AI

 - Problem: the politics is murky
-  - Antarctica is still officially neutral ground
+  - Antarctica is still officially UN territory
+    - A brief moment when nations were willing to work together, at least on things that didn't really matter
+    - Mention the blue flag and the UN blue (instead of Navy blue) Marine uniforms
+    - Call them Pecks (peacekeeper) uniforms, Peck blue, etc.
   - Aussies and Zillions struggling for supremacy
     - Make "A to Z" joke
+    - Aussies want to keep mining, Zillions want to shut it all down
+    - Aussies strut around in Halley while Zillions stick to the harbor
+    - Reversed in Rothera, or it was: Zillions moved freely, but the Pecks broke up fights almost daily
   - Human politics feels like children shoving each other on the playground while the grownups (AIs) look on
+    - Wales: "The Congolese are sitting this one out and the Canadians are too busy arm-wrestling the Dutch (Germans) over Greenland"
-    - Wales: "Hard to understand why people make a big deal about it"
+    - Wales: "Hard to understand why people make a big deal about it with everything else that's going on"
     - Johel responds furiously at his privilege
   - Behind that is the AI politics, which is only revealed at the end
     - Humans are on the road to extinction